When I opened my compost tumbler a few days ago, I got a nasty surprise. There was an abundance of maggots in compost to be found! Gross! Disgusting!

-If you have too many ‘greens’ in your compost and not enough ‘browns’, you shouldn’t be surprised to see a bunch of these guys in your compost.
+If you have too many ‘greens’ in your compost and not enough ‘browns,’ you shouldn’t be surprised to see many of these guys in your compost.

 Another potential cause is not mixing or turning your compost pile, leading to moist pockets of food waste that maggots will flock to.

 While you don’t HAVE to do anything if the maggots you’re dealing with are black soldier fly larvae, you may want to for one of two reasons: